matt-usurp/validate-semver/README.md

 # Validate Semantic Version Action

-An action that can validate the given `version` input and return it for use in other parts of your workflow.
+An action that can validate the given `version` input and validate that it complies with semantic versioning.
+If the action suceeds then the version and its breakdown can be accessed through outputs.
 A cleansing step is taken additionally to strip away prefixes and support some common use cases such as extracting a the `version` from a given [git-ref](https://git-scm.com/book/en/v2/Git-Internals-Git-References) instead.

 ## Usage